-This floor is water-proof, dustless, jointless, acid-proof and attractive in appearance and as such becoming popular these days.
-This floor is also non-slippery and noiseless.
+Asphalt flooring is water-proof, dustless, jointless, acid-proof, and attractive in appearance and as such becoming popular these days.
+Asphalt flooring is also non-slippery and noiseless.

-Construction of this flooring consists of following two operations.
+Construction of asphalt flooring consists of the following two operations.

 Preparation of Mastic Asphalt